karimrhoualem/BigData-Lab/lab2-spark/README.md

 | 2    | Otter Park  | 63 | 21 |
 | 3    | Canada Park | 2  | 3  |

-To load a csv file into a dataframe:
+To load a csv file into a dataframe (if you aren't inside the interactive pyspark session already):
 ```python
 from pyspark.sql import SparkSession
 spark = SparkSession._create_shell_session()